MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/prepare-to-migrate-a-sql-server-farm.md

 ---

 # Prepare to migrate a SQL Server farm
- To prepare to migrate AD FS 2.0 federation servers that belong to a SQL Server farm to [!INCLUDE[win8_server_2](../Token/win8_server_2_md.md)], you must export and back up the AD FS configuration data from these servers.
+ To prepare to migrate AD FS 2.0 federation servers that belong to a SQL Server farm to Windows Server 2012, you must export and back up the AD FS configuration data from these servers.

  To export the AD FS configuration data, perform the following tasks: